tkengelhart/student-feedback-loop/README.md

 [ X ] When the submit button is clicked, save the submission in the database.
 The user should see a submission success page.

-[   ] They can then click the button to take a new survey, which needs to reset all the data and go back to the first step.
+[ X ] They can then click the button to take a new survey, which needs to reset all the data and go back to the first step.

 ![understanding](wireframes/page-five.png)